-- SECRET-NOFORN-ORCON-

-GAMBIT Reaches Full Potential

-In August 1977, Colonel Roberts was replaced as GAMBIT program director by Colonel came to the assignment from the he had also served in SAFSP program activities.
-By this time CAMBIT, with 48 vehicles flown, could certainly be characterized as a fully mature, successful program.
+NRO APPROVED FOR RELEASE 17 September 2011 SECRET NOFORN-ORCON GAMBIT Reaches Full Potential In August 1977, Colonel Roberts was replaced as GAMBIT program director by Colonel came to the assignment from the had also served in SAFSP he had also served in SAFSP program activities.
+By this time GAMBIT, with 48 vehicles flown, could certainly be characterized as a fully mature, successful program.
 Thus, having realized most of the potential performance to be gained through system upgrading, the Program Office turned to the operational area for additional improvement.
-Working with the Program A Operational area for additional through it, with members of the Intelligence Community responsible for targeting requirements (Imagery Collection Requirements Subcommittee [ICRS] of COMIREX), a number of operational refinements were made.
+Working with the Program A Operations Office and, through it, with members of the Intelligence Community responsible for targeting requirements (Imagery Collection Requirements Subcommittee [ICRS] of COMIREX), a number of operational refinements were made.
 With

-SECRET Handle via BYEMAN-TALENT-KEYHOLE Control Systems Jointly
+Handle via BYEMAN-TALENT-KEYHOLE Control Systems Jointly BYE 148002-90

-> BYE 140002-90